sy24wang/Card-games/README.md

 # Card-games

-This is a collection of the card games that I've written
+This is a collection of the card games that I've written.
+To play on linux, run "g++ *.cc" within the respective folder

+The specification ("spec.txt") will guide you how to play

 Bacarrat: